Deepak391/Flutter/README.md

  ### About App

- This is the first app.
+ This is the 1st app.

  Its a basic app with contain basic scaffold and Display ``` Hello, World ``` in center of body.